Configuring a sensor to ignore or whitelist traffic from certain IP addresses

 How can you configure a network or host-based sensor to ignore or whitelist traffic from certain internal hosts without creating firewall rules?

-pam.report.filter* advanced parameter to configure a sensor to ignore traffic or events from certain IP addresses.
-All traffic or events that meet the specified criteria will be ignored.
+pam.report.filter* advanced tuning parameter to configure a sensor to ignore traffic or events from certain IP addresses.
+All traffic or events that meet the specified criteria are ignored.
 Users can add this parameter to the tuning parameters policy in the following contexts:

 Filtering IPS events by IP Address (source or destination)

 Example Scenario: We have a scanner that is located at 192.168.0.1 that routinely generates many security events during audit scans.
 Because we know that these events are benign, we do not want our IPS using the extra system resources to process the events.
 We also do not want to use our SiteProtector database to store all of this unnecessary security event data.
 We can filter this traffic at the inspection engine level by using the following tuning parameter:

 There are many different ways the Value field can be completed depending on your needs.
 Here are some examples of different ways to filter that uses the

 |To filter events by||Value String example|